kstemp/TESviewer/README.md

 - parsing NiAlphaProperty,
 - parsing NiAVObject.

-In future, a better option than explicit inheritance could be to parse nif.xml specification like NifSkope does.
-U
+In future, perhaps a better option than explicit inheritance could be to parse nif.xml specification like NifSkope does, and manipulate nodes through some abstract NiNode interface with a std::map of fields.
+Similarly, ESM records could be represented by some abstract ESM::Record object, but I'm not sure how to handle repeating fields and non-aligned structs.
+I'm waaaay too lazy to create an interface like the one TES5Edit has, with AbstractUnionDeciders and whatnot.

-ses OpenGL buffers (instead of the immediate mode, like NifSkope) to efficiently render cells and landscape.
+Uses OpenGL buffers (instead of the immediate mode, like NifSkope) to efficiently render cells and landscape.